 A medical assistant job is a great way to become part of a healthcare team.
 Medical assistants get to work closely with doctors diagnosing and treating patients, and they have decent salaries, good work schedules, and great job security.

-But what is the cost to become a medical assistant?
+But how much does it cost to become a medical assistant?

-Medical assisting programs can cost between several hundred to several thousand dollars, depending on the program you choose.
+Medical assisting programs can cost between several hundred dollars to tens of thousands of dollars, depending on the program you choose.
 The least expensive certificate programs start at $1,500, while you might spend over $20,000 for a medical assisting degree.

 This guide will go over the costs of different medical assistant training programs, cost certifications, and what else to consider when deciding which is best for you.

 How Much Each Type of Medical Assistant Training Program Costs